CyberMyth-OS/Docs/devices.md

-**Motive**: CyberMyth is a Debian-based operating system that aims to provide a fully customizable hacking OS with the anonymity of operating systems like Tails.
+**Motive**: CyberMyth is a Debian-based Linux operating system that aims to provide a fully customizable hacking OS with the anonymity of operating systems like Tails.

 We also aim for better aesthetics ;)